ssl-hep/ServiceX_frontend/README.md

    directory on Windows).
 1. The `config_defaults.yaml` file distributed with the `servicex` package.

-If no endpoint is specified, then the library defaults to the developer endpoint, which is `http://localhost:5000` for the web-service API, and `localhost:9000` for the `minio` endpoint.
-No passwords are required.
+If no endpoint is specified, then the library defaults to the developer endpoint, which is `http://localhost:5000` for the web-service API.
+No passwords are used in this case.

 Create a `.servicex` file, in the `yaml` format, in the appropriate place for your work that contains the following (for the `xaod` backend; use `uproot` for the uproot backend):